seL4/microkit/README.md

     $ ./pyenv/bin/python build_sdk.py --sel4=<path to sel4>

+The SDK will be in `release/`.

+See the help menu of `build_sdk.py` for configuring how the SDK is built:

+    $ ./pyenv/bin/python build_sdk.py --help

 ## Using the SDK

 After building the SDK you probably want to build a system!